TanaSoftware/tanaJs/README.md

 and for developing across all platforms.
 Its purpose is to reduce javascript code and simplify coding.

-# 1. Bind data from javascript objects.
+# 1. Bind data from javascript objects:

 # examples